-The Fisher Student Center is named after Michael E. '67 and Karen L. Fisher and was rededicated on September 6, 2013 after extensive renovations.
-Mr. Fisher, a Bryant University trustee and Chairman of the Board (2012-2013), is among Bryant's most accomplished alumni and he and his wife Karen have been two of the university's most generous philanthropists.
-Bryant is proud to name this building in their honor as a lasting tribute to their leadership.
+The Fisher Student Center is named after Michael E. '67 and Karen L. Fisher, as a lasting tribute to their leadership.
+After extensive renovations, the student center was rededicated on September 6, 2013.
+Mr. Fisher was a Bryant University trustee and Chair of the Board from 2012-2013.
+He and his wife, Karen, have been two of the university's most generous philanthropists.

-Prior to September 2013, the Fisher Student Center was known as the Bryant Center and was named after Henry B. Bryant, one of the original founders of Bryant University as we know it today.
-In 1853 Henry B. Bryant and Henry D. Stratton, who had attended the Folsom Business College in Cleveland, Ohio, formed a partnership and started the first Bryant & Stratton College in Cleveland.
-In 1863 a branch was opened in Providence.
-This was the result of a partnership agreement between E. W. Mason and Bryant and Stratton.
-The Bryant Center groundbreaking was held on Thursday, May 2, 1985 and the building was dedicated on November 12, 1986.
+Prior to September 2013, the Fisher Student Center was known as the Bryant Center.
+It was named after Henry B. Bryant, one of the original founders of Bryant University.
+In 1853, Henry B. Bryant and Henry D. Stratton formed a partnership and started the first Bryant & Stratton College in Cleveland, Ohio.
+In 1863, a branch was opened in Providence, Rhode Island, as a result of a partnership between E. W. Mason and Bryant & Stratton.
+The groundbreaking for the Bryant Center was on Thursday, May 2, 1985 and the dedication was on November 12, 1986.

 Nicholas Colasanto '49 Lounge

 The Nicolas Colasanto Lounge was named after this Cheers TV show star.

 The PwC Center for Diversity and Inclusion was dedicated on February 17, 2016 in honor of PwC, the world’s largest accounting firm and one of the largest professional services firms overall, after giving Bryant University a record $1.35 million to support diversity initiatives focused on student scholarships and leadership development.